asleepinglion/ng6-cli/docs/cli-architecture.md

 ### Commands & Templates

 Any commands or templates that are found in the search paths will be automatically loaded and available to use within the system.
 Each command and template is stored in own folder.
-Templates have a slightly more complicated structure, with an additional folder which groups templates by type.

 Commands are composed of a `command.js` class file which either extends the base Command class (`lib/command.js`) or another command's class.
 Each command also has a `help.md` file which is a markdown template that is rendered into the console when the user uses the specific help method: `ng6 help [command]`.
 For more information, check out the documentation on [Custom Commands]().